MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-groups/all-company-community.md

 Today, networks can have communities that are all connected, all unconnected, or a mix of connected and unconnected.

 A connected All Company indicates that a Microsoft 365 Group ("Group") was created.
-In native mode, All Company is always a connected community.
+In Native Mode, All Company is always a connected community.

 #### What is the benefit of All Company backed by a Group?